sttp/Specification/CONTRIBUTING.md

 When adding new sections, make sure to modify [gulpfile.js](gulpfile.js) to include the new section markdown file and its associated header mapping so that it can be combined into a single overall document in the nightly build process.
 Also, new sections should be added to the table of contents which is located in the [Sections/README.md](Sections/README.md) file.

 New to markdown?
 See [markdown editing](#markdown-editing) section below.

+#### Naming Conventions

+##### Section File Names

+File names for sections, see [Sections](Sections) folder, are expected to be in [UpperCamelCase](https://en.wikipedia.org/wiki/Camel_case) (a.k.a., Pascal case), that is new words in the file name are capitalized with the remainder of the word's letters being lower-case.
+Abbreviations are generally to be avoided except for well known acronyms.
+Do not use spaces or dashes and only use underscores when a space is absolutely necessary for readability or visual clarity.

+##### Image File Names

+File names for images, see [Sections/Images](Sections/Images) folder, are expected to be in all lower [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles) (a.k.a., spinal case), that is new words in the file name are separated by dashes.
+Abbreviations are generally to be avoided except for well known acronyms, but should remain lower-case.
+Do not use spaces or underscores, only dashes.
+All images are expected to by in [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) format with a `.png` extension.

 #### Highlighting Information